 Sam Gallagher (Fall 2015 – )

-I am an undergraduate student here at UWM working towards a BA in Psychology.
+I am an undergraduate student here at UWM working towards a BS in Information Science and Technology.
 I’m a huge nerd and lover of science, and working here at the planetarium brings me childlike joy.
 My focus is on production and website design, making pretty space images for others to enjoy.
 The size of space is astronomically huge, so huge that we will probably never stop asking questions about it.
 I’m excited to join the planetarium team here at UWM and plunge into the unknown of space, telescope in hand.

 Aidan Hunter (Spring 2015 – )

 I’m currently an undergraduate here at UWM majoring in film.
 I help with production at the planetarium, which is great because I get to do something related to my major.
 Visiting the planetarium was always my favorite field trip in elementary school, so getting to work at one is awesome for me.
 I enjoy helping with stargazing, and I hope to make the planetarium a fun place.

 I am an undergraduate student going into mechanical engineering.
 In addition to a love of building, designing and drawing, I also find astronomy fascinating.
 It is always exciting to me to talk about things that the human race doesn’t understand yet.
 The planetarium will always inspire my sense of wonder.

 I am currently an undergraduate student here at UWM working towards a BA in Film.
 I’m really excited to be involved with the production aspects of the Planetarium, considering it relates to my major.
 My fascination for astronomy is something I’ve had since I was a little girl and having a job that I’m passionate about is such a privilege.
 In my free time I enjoy hiking, socializing, and editing videos or taking photographs.
 I’m thrilled to discover everything the Planetarium has to offer here at UWM, and continue my passion for space and the stars.